tt1pjm/pinetime-rust-riot/rust/app/src/watch_face.md

     strn!("00:00")
 );
 ```

 # Pointer Dereferencing

-In C we write `->` to dereference a pointer and access a field...
+In C we write `->` to dereference a pointer and access a Struct field...

 ```c
 //  In C: Dereference the pointer ht and set the lv_time field ht->lv_time = label1;
 ```

-Rust doesn't have an operator for pointer dereferencing and field access.
-Instead, we use the `*` and `.` operators, which are used the same way as in C...
+Rust doesn't have a combined operator for dereferencing pointers and accessing Struct fields.
+Instead, we use the `*` and `.` operators, which have the same meaning in C...

 ```rust
 //  In Rust: Dereference the pointer ht and set the lv_time field